NHS East of England

 The Paramedic Stroke Mimic Telemedicine Project was initially established to explore the use of videoconferencing technology to support registered paramedics from the East of England Ambulance Service NHS Trust (EEAST) in their pre-hospital assessment of suspected stroke mimic patients.
 The aim of the project was to explore if telemedicine could be used to prevent Emergency Department (ED) admission of stroke mimic patients.

 The initial Paramedic Stroke Mimic Telemedicine Project ran as a feasibility project and was operational Monday – Friday 9am – 4.30pm; commencing on 1st October 2018 – July 2019.
-The aim was to assess 50 patients using the telemedicine system to assess feasibility over an anticipated 6-month period (whichever achieved first).
+The aim was to assess 50 patients using the telemedicine platform to assess feasibility over an anticipated 6-month period (whichever achieved first).

 The overall projects aims were to: